Nakamura in Kanji, Katakana and Hiragana - Zangyo-Ninja

 Takaichi in Kanji, Katakana and Hiragana - Zangyo-Ninja

 This kanji is found in Japanese family names.
-Origin of Takaichi The most widely accepted theory is that it originated from the names of places that existed in the past.
-Examples include the ancient name of Takaichi District in the northwestern part of Nara Prefecture (Yamato Province) and the ancient village of Takachi (Takachi) … Read More
+Hello, Mr. Takaichi.
+This is an explanation of the origin of the surname Takaichi, which is shared by your ancestors and friends.
+The most widely accepted theory is that it originated from the names of places that existed in the past.
+Examples include the ancient name … Read More

 vector